Dietary Choices and Choices of Diets

 Leptin acts indirectly (via a boosted appetite) and insulin acts directly on fat cells, stimulating fat storage and the development of additional fat cells and tissues.

-Ripe, high fructose fruits are also characterized by lowered vitamin C levels and as this antioxidant can have a neutralizing effect on uric acid and fructose, without it, all stops on fat storage are gone.
+Ripe, high fructose fruits are also characterized by lowered vitamin C levels and as this antioxidant can have a neutralizing effect on uric acid.
+With a lower vitamin C intake and rising uric acid, all stops on fat storage are gone.
 Only when the fructose availability drops at the end of the season do the fat bears begin their hibernation and live off the stores that they have accumulated.

 You can see what happens in humans.